Alan-Collins/CRISPR_comparison_toolkit/docs/source/content/tutorial.rst

 Note that the number of unique spacers identified is now 240 instead of 244.

-The spacers that have now been reduced to a single representetive are described in an output file that was not produced by previous runs: Spacer_cluster_members.txt
+The spacers that have now been reduced to a single representetive are described in an output file that was not produced by previous runs: :ref:`spacer-cluster-reps`

 .. code-block:: shell